krhadden/ServiceNow-Assessment/README.md

 - I assumed that the number next to the “Open” title in Image B was the number of “Open” incidents.

 - I assumed that the user could input any string for the “number”, "description", and “short_description” properties of an incident when creating a new incident.
 I also assumed that "sys_created_on" would automatically be added in the backend.
 I assumed the options in the dropdown menus for "state" and "priority" as well.

+## Reusable Components
+For one of the requirements, I created a custom reusable card component: ServiceNow-Assessment/src/app/card.

+This can be used in the HTML with the selector: `<app-card>`.

+This component takes two inputs: title and count.
+You can inject them like this:

+`<app-card [title]="titleData" [count]="countData">` ,

+assuming titleData is a string and countData is a number.